-After getting engaged in Devon, England, Kelley and Gardner Vydra knew they wanted an “intimate party with a little tradition, many loved ones, and lots of fun.”
+After getting engaged in Devon, England with a ring from G.Collins & Sons, Kelley and Gardner Vydra knew they wanted an “intimate party with a little tradition, many loved ones, and lots of fun.”
 The couple, currently residing in London, initially considered hosting their wedding in the English countryside or the Tuscan hills but ultimately landed on Jackson Hole—close to friends and family in Kelley’s home state of Wyoming.

 Aesthetically, the couple “wanted Wyoming’s beauty to be the backdrop but opted not to include traditional mountain, rustic themes.”
 “We tried to infuse our individual backgrounds from Wyoming and Massachusetts and experiences living together in New York and London in details throughout the weekend,” the bride remarks.
 To help plan everything, the pair hired local coordinator Elizabeth Kelleher of In Any Event.